Just good friends? Of course not. Now read on…

 The most obvious questions to pose when examining the packs are.

 (a) What is a “safety” match?

-(b) Why bother asserting an “average contents”, when no serious person would base their choice of match on such a rough estimate of cost-per-match?
+(b) Why bother asserting an “average contents”, when any serious person would search elsewhere when presented with such an inexact estimate of cost-per-match?

 Our answers are fairly straightforward.
 The terms “safety match” and “average contents” were simply coined by Paterson as anagrams of various racy aphorisms pertaining to his and Maguire’s sexual predelictions.